Skip to Content

 ●1.
 A compressed Air-powered System:

-Your system will run for a while even if the electric connection is lost as compressed gas can be stored.
-These machines are mostly overload-safe to a specific limit.
+Your system will run for a while even if the electric connection is lost, as compressed gas can be stored.
+These machines are mainly overload-safe to a specific limit.
 There is a minimum chance of fire.

 ●2.
 A Drill-turned Mechanism:

-This system works by connecting a drill directly to the drive mechanism or by connecting the power to the flexible drive shaft.
-You will have to use the hand crank directly with the drive mechanism.
+This system connects a drill directly to the drive mechanism or the power to the flexible drive shaft.
+You will have to use the hand crank with the drive mechanism now.
 You can also connect the hand crank handle to the flexible drive shaft.

 A standard device is attached to a power shaft, a bit, and a handle.